ElektraInitiative/libelektra/doc/decisions/validation.md

 ## Issue

-Validation plugins operate as indenpendent blackboxes.
+Validation plugins operate as independent blackboxes.
 For every backend each mounted validation plugin iterates over the whole keyset, checks every key for its trigger metakey, and validates the key.